OTT overload in India: One pie; many forking it:

 Some of these platforms might soon shut shop, I’d imagine, given they are all digging into the same pie – India’s emerging digital generation.

-I’d also wager, it’ll come down to a square off between Netflix, Amazon Prime Video and Hulu, with other local players out of the game, or operating under the big three supervision.
+I’d also wager, it’ll come down to a square off between Netflix, Amazon Prime Video and Reliance Jio, with other local players out of the game, or operating under the big three supervision and investment.
 Here’s why:

 The DIGITAL EAST INDIA COMPANY: